 If you want fast-growing kumquats, you can choose these types.
 This is a myth-buster to some myths saying that it takes 7 or decades for kumquats to fruit.

 Some growers have shared that their kumquat grows to over 20ft tall & produces fruits within 5 years.
 You'll get bountiful crops all year round since.
-It's certainly worth the wait.
+It's certainly well worth the wait.

 Share or pin this post!